 We then had a quick lunch right in Vatican City and then visited St. Peter’s Basilica in the late afternoon.

-2. Day Two In Rome – The Vatican Museums
+Day 2: The Vatican Museums

 There is so much to see here that you can easily spend a good portion of the day staring at all of the masterpieces at this museum.